bitgreen/bitgreen-node/doc/vcu.md

 destroy_asset_generating_vcu(avg_account_id: T::AccountId, avg_id: u32)
 ```

-## Mint Assets Generating VCU Shares
+## Mint Shares of Assets Generating VCU (AGV)

 The AVG shares can be minted from the Authorized account up to the maximum number set in the AssetsGeneratingVCU.
-The function must be accessible only from SUDO account or one of the accounts stored in AuthorizedAccountsAGV.
+The function isaccessible only from SUDO account or one of the accounts stored in AuthorizedAccountsAGV.

 ```rust
 mint_shares_asset_generating_vcu(recipient: T::AccountId, avg_account: Vec<u8>, number_of_shares: u32)